 Dessert Tea vs Dessert: Which Is Better for an Evening Sweet Craving?

-But when an evening sweet craving hits, there are really two ways to answer it: eat something sweet, or drink something sweet.
-That is the choice this comes down to.
-Both can satisfy a craving, but one is food and one is a drink, and that single difference decides which one actually fits a given night.
-The question is not which tastes better in the abstract.
-It is which fits an evening sweet craving better, and especially which one you can turn to on an ordinary night rather than save for a real treat.
+A good dessert is one of life's genuine pleasures, and nothing here asks you to give it up.
+But when an evening sweet craving hits, there are only two ways to answer it: eat something sweet, or drink something sweet.
+One is food and one is a drink, and that single difference decides which fits a given night.

 What an Actual Dessert Does Better

 Start with the honest case for eating the dessert, because there is a real one.
-The biggest thing a drink cannot give you is the act of eating itself.
-There is a physical satisfaction to biting into something, to chewing, to the texture of a real treat, and sometimes that is precisely what the craving is for.
-No cup answers the urge to actually eat something.
+What a dessert gives you is the act of eating itself.
+There is a physical satisfaction to biting into something, to the texture of a real treat, and sometimes that is precisely what the craving is for.
+A dessert also has substance, body and weight on a plate, and when you finish it there is a definite that-was-a-treat feeling.

 What Dessert Tea Does Differently